rureirureirurei/bricks/README.md

 Given approach gives satisfying accuracy ~0.94 and processes given images in 584 millis.

+## Results

+The algorithm has been shown to accurately count bricks with a high degree of precision.
+It is able to effectively handle cases where bricks are partially obscured or "glued" together.

 ## Usage

-Simply run `python3 main.py` after downloading the script.
-The output given is number of bricks on every image located in the `./images` folder.
-Modified images with green dots are located in the `./res` folder.
+To use the script, first download it and navigate to the directory containing the script in your terminal.
+Then, run `python3 main.py`.
+The script will process every image located in the `./images` folder and output the number of bricks detected in each image.
+The modified images with green dots indicating the detected bricks will be saved in the `./res` folder.